This is not a blog post. This is an investigation.

 If you have ever searched Google for a mobile mechanic in your city, there is a real chance that the website you clicked on — the one that looked like a local business with a local phone number and local reviews — was fake.
 Not poorly run.
 Not a startup finding its footing.
 Fake.
 Built from a template, registered in bulk, and designed to funnel you into a corporate platform without your knowledge.

 At EthicalMechanic.org, we spent months pulling this thread.
-What we found is a story that stretches from Silicon Valley boardrooms to anonymous domain registrations, from a $50 million startup to a company that collapsed to a single employee, and from a family-run lead generation operation in Florida to thousands of consumers and mechanics who were deceived along the way.
+What we found is a story that stretches from Silicon Valley boardrooms to anonymous domain registrations, from a $50 million startup to a company that collapsed to a single employee, and from a family-run lead generation operation in Mobile, Alabama to thousands of consumers, hundreds of mechanics, and the legitimate lead-generation companies that now have to operate against a fraudulent baseline they did not set.

-Everything in this article is sourced from public records, domain registration data, confirmed affiliate tracking codes embedded in website source code, court filings, SEC documents, state corporate filings, and firsthand accounts published on platforms like Glassdoor, Indeed, and the Better Business Bureau.
+Everything in this article is sourced from public records, domain registration data, confirmed affiliate tracking codes embedded in website source code, court filings, SEC documents, state corporate filings, BBB profiles, and firsthand accounts published on platforms like Glassdoor, Indeed, and the Better Business Bureau.
+We also reviewed contemporaneous SMS evidence preserved by a mechanic who was personally cold-pitched by the operator in 2018 and 2019 — material that documents the exact pricing model and recruitment script, in the operator's own words, seven years before the pattern became public.
 Nothing here is speculation.
 Every claim can be independently verified.

 It Started with a Good Idea